Product Data Sheet

 Prior to application of the blindside membrane, attach MEL-DRAIN™ rolled matrix drainage system from W. R. MEADOWS to lagging or soil retention system.

-In vertical applications of PRECON, mechanically attach with fasteners every 12″ (31 cm) across the top, within ½” (13 mm) of the top edge of the membrane.
-Install the membrane with the fabric side facing toward the concrete pour.
+In vertical applications of PRECON, mechanically attach with fasteners every 12″ (304.8 mm) across the top, within ½” (13 mm) of the top edge of the membrane.
+Install the membrane with the fabric side facing toward the concrete pour ( Application Video).

 Remove release paper on 6″ (152.4 mm) overlap.
 Apply membrane and roll press into place with a tile type roller.

 End Laps … Overlap membrane 6″ (152.4 mm).
-Prior to overlap, apply BEM, HYDRALASTIC 836 or *MEL-ROL® LIQUID MEMBRANE (two-component) from W. R. MEADOWS in area to be lapped.
-Roll press membrane into BEM, HYDRALASTIC 836 or MEL-ROL LIQUID MEMBRANE.
-At terminations of membrane, apply BEM, HYDRALASTIC 836 or MEL-ROL LIQUID MEMBRANE 12″ (31 cm) wide centered over the termination and while still wet, embed 12″ (31 cm) wide DETAIL FABRIC into the HYDRALASTIC 836 or MEL-ROL LIQUID MEMBRANE and roll press into place.
-Ensure that DETAIL FABRIC is centered over the termination with 6″ (15.2 cm) on each side of lap edge.
+Prior to overlap, apply BEM, HYDRALASTIC 836, or MEL-ROL® LIQUID MEMBRANE* (two-component) from W. R. MEADOWS in area to be lapped.
+Roll press membrane into BEM, HYDRALASTIC 836, or MEL-ROL LIQUID MEMBRANE.
+At terminations of membrane, apply BEM, HYDRALASTIC 836, or MEL-ROL LIQUID MEMBRANE 12″ (304.8 mm) wide centered over the termination and while still wet, embed 12″ (31 cm) wide DETAIL FABRIC into the HYDRALASTIC 836 or MEL-ROL LIQUID MEMBRANE and roll press into place.
+Ensure that DETAIL FABRIC is centered over the termination with 6″ (152.4 mm) on each side of lap edge.
 Apply additional HYDRALASTIC 836 on all terminations of DETAIL FABRIC.

 Penetrations and Protrusions … Detail around all horizontal and vertical penetrations using BEM or MEL-ROL LIQUID MEMBRANE (two-component) from W. R. MEADOWS.
 Apply BEM or MEL-ROL LIQUID MEMBRANE by forming a fillet around the pipe or protrusion, overlapping the fabric side of PRECON and the protrusion a minimum of 2.5″ (64 mm).
-If the gap between the protrusion and the membrane is greater than ½” (13 mm), apply PRECON FABRIC TAPE over the fully-cured BEM or MEL-ROL LIQUID MEMBRANE (minimum 24 hours cure required).
-All penetration and protrusion surfaces must be clean, rust-free, and sound prior to application of BEM or MEL-ROL LIQUID MEMBRANE.
+If the gap between the protrusion and the membrane is greater than ½” (13 mm), apply PRECON FABRIC TAPE over uncured BEM or MEL-ROL LIQUID MEMBRANE.
+All penetration and protrusion surfaces must be clean, rust-free, and sound prior to application of BEM or MEL-ROL LIQUID MEMBRANE ( Application Video).

 *MEL-ROL LIQUID MEMBRANE is a two-component material, not to be confused with MEL-ROL LM.

 For horizontal applications involving a cluster of penetrations, consider the use of HYDRALASTIC 836.
-Prior to application of HYDRALASTIC 836, prepare the surfaces of the penetrations as above and provide a block out using 2′ x 4′ (.6 x 1.2 m) lumber or other in order to create a “pitch pan” area to receive HYDRALASTIC 836.
+Prior to application of HYDRALASTIC 836, prepare the surfaces of the penetrations as above and provide a block out using 2′ x 4′ (.6 x 1.2 m) lumber or other in order to create a “pitch pan” area to receive HYDRALASTIC 836 ( Application Video).

 Patching … Prior to pouring, inspect membrane for punctures or damage and repair as necessary with HYDRALASTIC 836 and/or DETAIL FABRIC.
 (BEM or MEL-ROL LIQUID MEMBRANE may be used in place of HYDRALASTIC 836.)
 In addition, ensure the membrane is free of standing water and has been cleaned of any deleterious materials that will affect the bond of the concrete to the membrane.